Teddy Pendergrass: Early solo success: 1976–1981

 Pendergrass's popularity became massive at the end of 1978.
 With sold-out audiences packing his shows, his manager, Shep Gordon, who was known for his innovative approaches to publicizing his artists, soon noticed that a huge number of his audience consisted of women of all races.
 Gordon devised a plan for Pendergrass's next tour to play to just female audiences, starting a trend that continues today called "women-only concerts".
-With four platinum albums and two gold albums, Pendergrass was on his way to being what the media called "the black Elvis", not only in terms of his crossover popularity but also due to him buying a mansion akin to Elvis's Graceland, located just outside his hometown of Philadelphia.
-By early 1982, Pendergrass was perhaps the leading R&B male artist of his day, equaling the popularity of Marvin Gaye, and surpassing Barry White and all others in the R&B field.
 In 1980, the Isley Brothers released "Don't Say Goodnight (It's Time for Love)" to compete with Pendergrass's "Turn Off the Lights", which sensed Pendergrass's influence on the quiet storm format of black music.

-Car crash
+Car crash: 1982

 On March 18, 1982, in the East Falls section of Philadelphia on Lincoln Drive near Rittenhouse Street, Pendergrass was involved in a car crash while driving his new Rolls-Royce Silver Spirit.
-At the time of the accident, the singer's license had been suspended for unpaid parking tickets (he had also wrecked a Maserati the previous week).
+The singer's license had been suspended for unpaid parking tickets, and he had also wrecked a Maserati the previous week.
 Rumors that alcohol was a factor were later discounted by the police.

 Pendergrass was reportedly driving Tenika Watson, a transgender nightclub performer whom he had known since the 1970s, to her house.
 Pendergrass would only say that Watson was a casual acquaintance.
-It appeared to Watson that the cause of the crash was a mechanical error in the car, and that possibly someone had tampered with the brakes.
+Watson believed the cause of the crash was a mechanical error in the car, and raised the possibility someone had tampered with the brakes.
 The car hit a guard rail, crossed onto the oncoming lane, and hit two trees.
 No other vehicles were involved.
 The impact jammed the doors, trapping Pendergrass and Watson for almost an hour until both were freed.

 While Watson walked away from the collision with minor injuries, Pendergrass had a spinal cord injury, leaving him a tetraplegic, paralyzed from the chest down; Pendergrass never walked again.
+He lost the use of the intercostal muscles between the ribs that helped him breathe which impacted his ability to sing.
+Dr. Robert Sataloff created a special vest for him that compressed his chest and restored breath support to enable him to resume singing with success.